zezs/Implementing-Retrival-Augmented-Generation/README.md

 ![image](https://github.com/user-attachments/assets/3c0d4c53-8b1b-436c-90b9-ef3ef091e685)

 SOURCE: AUTHOR
+"""
+vector spaces can be visualized in 2D or 3D for simplicity, Pinecone primarily operates in high-dimensional spaces to effectively handle the complexities of modern machine learning data.
+"""
 - If the emneddings are placed closer that means they have similar sematic meaning and are related to each other
 - The red cluster is the query which is convertedd to text embedding(from text format)
 - The red cluster is then placed in vector space